 In 2016, John released his debut full-length, Dead Man Walking, to great critical acclaim.
 Following the success of this debut record which garnered a Top-20 AC (Christian) single and a Dove Award nomination in the Rock/Contemporary Album of the Year category, John released his follow up, Heartland, to continued great critical acclaim.

-In 3 years, John has toured more than 500 dates all over the U.S. amidst these releases as well as co-penning songs with writers and artists like Dave Barnes, Matt Maher, Michael Farren, and Paul Mabury.
+In three years, John has toured more than 500 dates all over the U.S. amidst these releases as well as co-penning songs with writers and artists like Dave Barnes, Matt Maher, Michael Farren, and Paul Mabury.
 Be on the lookout, as he does not seem to be slowing down anytime soon.

 John currently resides in Nashville with his wife, Emily and their dog, Lady.
 For more information on John Tibbs, with tour dates and social media links, visit John Tibbs Music.